pwhb/parthenon/shavekitini.md

 the journeys i didn't remember i made, the feelings i failed to express.

-why invent a time machine
+why invent a time machine,
-when we already have songs
+when we already have songs?
-why build a space ship
+why build a space ship,
-when we already have songs
+when we already have songs?

+i believe we all speak in songs in heaven;
+what is a musical, if not a glimpse into heaven?

-thank you for making me fall in love with life (again) illustrio heya shavekitini
+thank you for filling my life with songs, making me fall in love with life (again). illustrio heya shavekitini